 Any spin bike will do, even those not manufactured by Peloton.
 You can stream the classes through your TV, phone, iPad, or computer.

-Peloton just introduced the new Peloton Bike + which features a swivel screen and automated resistance.
+The newer Peloton Bike + features a swivel screen and automated resistance.
 It’s no coincidence that Peloton announced the new bootcamp classes the same week as the bike, as the new bike seems designed with these classes in mind.

 As long as you give yourself enough room to workout alongside the bike, you can do these bootcamp workouts with any spin bike.
 You may want to stream the entire class through another device rather than the Peloton monitor to give yourself maximum visibility of the class from all vantage points (bike and floor) during the workout.